List of Ultraman Neos characters: Alien Zamu

 The Brain Spirit Aliens Alien Zamu (脳魂宇宙人 ザム星人, Nō Tamashī Uchūjin Zamu Seijin) was a major alien race in Ultraman Neos.
 Although a single member appeared in the pilot short as a malicious invader, the race itself portrayed as fugitives who fled their home planet, Planet Zamu, the 9th Planet of YY System from the reign of Dark Matter.
 Since then the race try to survive on Planet Earth while the Dark Matter influence reach said planet.
-Unfortunately the entire race was wiped out by Mensch Heit's assassin, Grall, with the endling Esura sacrificed his life to replenish Neos and Seven 21's energies.
+The entire race was wiped out by Mensch Heit's assassin, Grall, with the endling Esura sacrificed his life to replenish Neos and Seven 21's energies.
 The Zamu race had their DNA memory stored in a special canister, which is currently in HEART's possession as they prepare to find a way to restore the race.

 Instead of recycling suit, all appearing Alien Zamu are newly built.
 The design drafts for Alien Zamu had been reworked into the Alien Standels from Ultraman Tiga.